hassansecfix/policy-edit/data/updated_policy_instructions_v5.0_context_aware.md

 ## Example Complete Operation Set

-**CRITICAL: All context fields must use ACTUAL text from the provided policy document**
+**🚨 CRITICAL: All context fields must use ACTUAL text from the provided policy document 🚨**

+**⚠️ COMMON MISTAKE:**

+- ❌ WRONG: Using examples from these instructions as context
+- ✅ CORRECT: Copy the exact sentence from the actual policy document being processed

+**Example of WRONG vs RIGHT:**

+- ❌ WRONG: `"context": "Access will be terminated within <24 business hours> of notification."`
+- ✅ CORRECT: `"context": "The maximum time frame for access termination is set at <24 business hours>."`

+**The context MUST match what's actually in the document, not what's in examples!**

 ```json
 {